axonivy-market/genderize-io-connector/genderize-io-connector-product/README.md

 # Genderize.io Connector

-Axon Ivy’s [genderize.io](https://genderize.io) connector helps you to accelerate process automation initiatives by predicting the gender of a person given their name.
-The connector gives you access to a powerful API which is for free up to 1000 names/day.
-This connector:
+Axon Ivy's [genderize.io](https://genderize.io) connector gives you access to a powerful API that returns the likely gender of that name to output the probable gender of the name bearer(s).

-- Provides a powerful solution to implement modern UI patterns.
+This connector supports three different uses:
+- A simple determination of the gender based on the name
-- Supports three different usages.
-A simple one-name determination, a batch usage for up to 10 names at a time and a classification of genders in the scope of a specific country.
+- batch use for up to 10 names at once
+- and a classification of the gender in the context of a specific country (e.g. "Andrea" usually has a female connotation in Germany and a male connotation in Italy).
-- Enables you to easily enhance missing properties in any process data to guarantee a successful backend data synchronization.

 ## Demo